Leonard Whiting: Career

+Whiting ended his film career, for the most part, in the mid-1970s and subsequently focused on his theatrical career as an actor and writer.
+He largely stopped acting in his early 40s after suffering a stroke.

 Personal life

-Whiting dated "Romeo & Juliet" co-star Olivia Hussey for a time and the two remained close until her death in 2024.
+Whiting dated Romeo & Juliet co-star Olivia Hussey for a time and the two remained close until her death in 2024.
 In 1971, he married US model Cathee Dahmen and in 1972, they had a daughter, Sarah Beth Whiting, who died in America in 2014 from cervical cancer.

 Following his divorce from Dahmen in 1977, Whiting had a relationship with theatre designer Valerie Marion Tobin, who gave birth to their daughter Charlotte.
 Charlotte has said publicly that she did not meet her father until she was 12, by which time she had taken her step-father's surname, Westenra (her mother had remarried in 1982).
 Charlotte Westenra became a theatre director.

 In 1995, Whiting married his partner of 23 years Lynn (née Mandell) Presser - a European company director.
-Whiting ended his film career, for the most part, in the mid-1970s and subsequently focused on his theatrical career as an actor and writer.
 He and his wife live in Steele's Village in Haverstock, north London.

 Litigation

+In January 2018, Whiting wrote to Paramount CEO Jim Gianopulos criticising the low fee he had received for Romeo and Juliet and seeking compensation, but Paramount did not respond.

 On 30 December 2022, Whiting's lawyer filed joint legal actions with his former co-star Olivia Hussey in Los Angeles against Paramount Pictures for sexual abuse and fraud during the filming of Romeo and Juliet, when he was aged 17 (she was 16), alleging the nude scenes amounted to child abuse.
 The reported $100+ million claim for punitive damages is made possible due to the temporary suspension of the statute-of-limitations laws in the State of California for claims of historic sexual abuse allegations.
 Paramount Pictures have reportedly earned up to $500 million from the production, and Whiting, according to business manager Tony Marinozzi, wants Paramount held accountable for the mental and emotional abuse suffered over the intervening years.
 The third act nude sequence, it is claimed, was "secretly filmed" in September 1967 by director Franco Zeffirelli, over the objections from the two stars, who played Romeo and Juliet in the film, released in 1968.
 If substantiated, this would show that Whiting was aged 17 years and 2 months during the controversially shot scenes-below the legal required age of 18 (as was co-star Olivia Hussey who would have been aged 16) for filming of nude scenes.
 The case was dismissed in Los Angeles Superior Court on 25 May 2023.